tstword/MIPSAssemblerC/README.md

-abs $d, $s | Stores the absolute value of $s into $d addi $t, $s, imm32 | Addition with 32-bit immediate addiu $t, $s, imm32 | Unsigned addition with 32-bit immediate andi $t, $s, imm32 | Logical and with 32-bit immediate b label | Branch to label beq $s, imm, label | Branch on equal with 16-bit immediate beqz $s, label | Branch on equal to zero
+abs $d, $s | Stores the absolute value of $s into $d addi $t, $s, imm32 | Addition with 32-bit immediate addiu $t, $s, imm32 | Unsigned addition with 32-bit immediate andi $t, $s, imm32 | Logical AND with 32-bit immediate b label | Branch to label beq $s, imm, label | Branch on equal with 16-bit immediate beqz $s, label | Branch on equal to zero